vijaykumar-mishra/ML-Implementations/README.md

 ==================================
 This project utilizes the following datasets:

-Boston Housing Dataset: A regression dataset from sklearn to predict house prices.
+Boston Housing Dataset: A regression dataset from sklearn to predict house prices.<br />

-Digits Dataset: A classification dataset for handwritten digit recognition from sklearn.
+Digits Dataset: A classification dataset for handwritten digit recognition from sklearn.<br />

-Olivetti Face Dataset: A face recognition dataset from sklearn.
+Olivetti Face Dataset: A face recognition dataset from sklearn.<br />

-Local Data: Custom-generated arrays to test KNN on small datasets.
+Local Data: Custom-generated arrays to test KNN on small datasets.<br />

 Usage
 ==================================